 Complete the following steps before you create a RAID set:

-- 1. Install the two external Serial ATA hard disk drives to your system. - Set the Controller Mode item in the BIOS to [RAID].
-See section 4.4.5 Onboard Devices Configuration for details.
+- 1. Install the two external Serial ATA hard disk drives on your system. - 2.
+Set the Controller Mode item in the BIOS to [RAID].
+See section 4.4.5 Onboard Device Configuration for details.